 The year 2020 was exceptional for all avid travellers including us.
 Speaking of our summer vacation, we hadn't many options where to travel.
 The pandemic situation in Europe was getting better after the spring but the infection rate in many countries was still too high preventing almost everyone from travelling to sunny European beach destinations.
 Flying to South Europe wasn't a real option.

-We got an idea to travel domestically in Finland and visit Lapland.
+We got the idea to travel domestically to Finland and visit Lapland.
 Also, our Nordic neighbour Norway is easily accessible from northern Finland so we finally decided to combine a visit to Finnish Lapland and Norway.
 Driving in our car was a very practical solution to implement this plan.